kamiyaa/ruiji/README.md

 ## Description
-Command that uploads a supported image format to http://iqdb.org, parses the html after uploading and get a list of the images similar to it.
+Command that uploads a supported image format to http://iqdb.org, parses the subsequent html for similar image results and prompt the user which one to download.

 ![Alt text](ruiji_screenshot.png?raw=true "ruiji")